The best welding jacket protects your upper body from the heat produced by a welding torch.

 - Collar to protect the neck

-- Black fabric absorbs sunlight and creates heat
+- Black material absorbs sunlight and creates heat

-- Cotton not necessarily suitable for heavy-duty jobs
+- Cotton is not necessarily suitable for heavy-duty jobs

-Heavy-duty snaps keep the overlapping fabric secure to prevent any sparks from reaching your inner shirt.
+Heavy-duty snaps keep the overlapping fabric secure to prevent sparks from reaching your inner shirt.

 The extended fabric below the last snap adds an extra layer of protection at your waistline.
-Snaps at the cuffs adjust to your wrist size so you have a snug fit and freedom of movement at the same time.
+Snaps at the cuffs adjust to your wrist size, so you simultaneously have a snug fit and freedom of movement.

-This coat is a lighter shade than the black one, but it still comes in at a dark blue color.
-Dark colors help hide any burn marks that may happen over the course of a weldi.
-The horse logo and flames make this an attractive, stylish buy that’s not just a standard, brown leather jacket.
+The horse logo and flames make this attractive and stylish, but that’s not just a standard brown leather jacket.
+This coat is a lighter shade than the black one, but it still comes in dark blue.
+Dark colors help hide any burn marks that may happen throughout the world.

 - Pockets for storage